Places to Visit in Pridnestrovie: Soviet Time Capsule

 Safety and Etiquette in Pridnestrovie

 Pridnestrovie is a safe place for travelers.
 It has a low crime rate.
-However, it is still important to be careful.
 Make sure to know what is happening around you.
 Try not to walk alone late at night, and keep your valuables safe.

 Respecting local customs is very important in Pridnestrovie, like in any other country.
 Dress modestly when you go to religious sites.
 Do not talk loudly in public places.
 Be aware of how you act.
 A little respect and being aware of the culture can help you have a great experience.